As the calendar creeps closer to October 31, there are a few things you should keep in mind so everyone enjoying Halloween has a safe time.

 Costumes

-Consider costumes that are bright and include reflective elements so they can be seen more easily.
+Consider bright costumes that include reflective elements so they can be seen more easily.
 A properly fitting costume can also help reduce the risk of a child tripping and falling.
-Make sure the costume doesn’t obscure the child’s vision.
+Make sure the costume doesn’t block the child’s eyes.

 Stay away from open flames, such as candles.
-In the event the costume catches fire, make sure to stop, drop, and roll.
+If a costume catches fire, make sure to stop, drop, and roll.

 Decorations

 Reduce your fire risk by using a flashlight, glow stick, or battery-operated candle instead of one with a flame.
-If you are using a real candle, keep the pumpkin away from where the trick-or-treaters will be and away from anything that could catch fire, including other decorations.
+If you are using a real candle, display it away from where the trick-or-treaters will be.
+Keep the pumpkin away from anything that could catch fire, including other decorations.

 Decorations should not block exits, sidewalks, or stairs.